 Hayley Jarvis, Head of Physical Activity for Mind, said: “Mental health is gaining increasing visibility in football, which is hugely encouraging.
 But while the mental health of fans and players is now being talked about more than ever, it’s vital that we address the wellbeing of everyone involved in the game, not least referees, who face a unique set of challenges that could affect their mental wellbeing.
 That’s why we’re delighted to be working with The FA, and our training partner Washington Mind, on this ground-breaking scheme to support the mental health of grassroots referees and match officials across the country.”

-Sheffield and Hallamshire’s County FAs’ mental health champions are Natasha Wilson and Matt Malton.
+Sheffield and Hallamshire’s County FAs’ mental health champion is Natasha Wilson.

 Natasha has been a referee for 10 years and was, until 2020, Leicestershire CFA’s Referee Development Officer (RDO).
 She has always found that, whilst refereeing, she can switch off from the ‘real world’ and focus on bringing the game to a safe conclusion.